Ecology & Systematics Biology

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that ecology, evolution and systematics biology students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $23,150 per year.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in ecology, evolution and systematics biology made a median starting salary of $23,150 per year.
 During this timeframe, most salaries fell between $21,275 (25th percentile) and $25,025 (75th percentile).

 Salaries According to BLS